olejnjak/BetterLabel/README.md

 ## Attributed label

-Well `BetterLabel` itself has shortcuts for the most commonly used properties from `NSAttributedString`, but that might not be enought for your case.
+Well `BetterLabel` itself has shortcuts for the most commonly used properties from `NSAttributedString`, but that might not be enough for your case.
 That's why `BetterAttributedLabel` exists.
 You just set the `attributes` property and later on the text and you're good to go.

 ```swift
 betterAttributedLabel.attributes = [